Gain hands-on learning through our Global Policy Project, the Co-op program, and other experiential learning opportunities.

 How It Works

-- You will work in a team under the guidance of a faculty member to complete each step of the Project.
+- You work in a team under the guidance of a faculty member to complete each step of the Project.

 Placement and Costs